ermtl/Open-Source-Ventilator/libraries/README.md

 AccelStepper will be further modified to allow finer microstepping.

 Simply overwrite the files with the same name in your arduino libraries folder/subdirectory.
+This is a quickfix, a proper solution will be used shortly.